Who You Choose

 WHAT ARE YOUR RIGHTS AFTER A WORK-RELATED TRAFFIC ACCIDENT?

-You may or may not qualify for workers’ compensation benefits if you are injured while you’re driving for your employer, and you may or may not be able to pursue a personal injury claim.
+You may or may not qualify for workers’ compensation benefits if you are injured while you’re driving for your employer, and you may or may not be able to pursue a personal workplace injury claim.
 A number of factors must be considered.

 The commute from home to the workplace and back, for example, typically is not covered by employers unless an employer specifically includes driving time as a part of the employment.